(Get free painting tips and plein air painting techniques sent straight to your inbox or on my social media.)

 Tips for loose linen

-I have found in the heat, if you use loose linen taped to boards, that the linen will bend and touch the opposing paintng before it has dried, ruining your painting.
-Here is one way to avoid that.
-Use two panel holders back to back.
-This increases the space between the paintings.
+I have found in the heat, if you use loose linen or canvas taped to boards, that the linen will bend and touch the opposing painting before it has dried, ruining your painting.